JON95Git/JON95Git/README.md

 ### Hi there 👋
 I'm Jonathan Gonzaga, 🖥️ Computer Engineer, Electronics Technician and Embedded Software Developer.

-I’m currently working on embedded software for OLT/ONU devices (network and telecom)📡.
+I’m currently working on embedded software for ethernet switches and OLT/ONU devices (network and telecom)📡.

 I've worked on firmware for 🔐 security systems (cryptographic modules for military radios and USB tokens).